opelbn/SPIF/README.md

 ```

 ### `zeek_extractor`
-Extracts features from Zeek `.log.labeled` files to CSV, with parallel processing.
+Extracts features from Zeek `.log` files to CSV, with parallel processing.

 #### Syntax
 ```